NC Hemp Law 2026: What Changes November 12 (And What Doesn't)

 Products that don't comply become Schedule I. Any hemp-derived product exceeding these limits would lose its federal hemp classification and automatically become a Schedule I controlled substance under the Controlled Substances Act (Regulatory Oversight).

 The FDA must publish guidance.
 Within 90 days of enactment (by approximately February 2026), the FDA was required to publish lists of naturally occurring cannabinoids, THC-class cannabinoids, and cannabinoids with THC-like effects.
+As of late June 2026, the FDA had not published those lists, which leaves real uncertainty about exactly how some cannabinoids (such as HHC and THCP) will be classified when the rule takes effect (Congressional Research Service).

 Important nuance for NC: Even after the federal ban takes effect, North Carolina's state law does not itself criminalize these products.
 SB 455 remains on the books.
 This creates a potential federal-state conflict similar to marijuana legalization in other states, products could be illegal federally but not under NC state law.
 How enforcement plays out remains unclear.